poppadum/dynquee/README.md

 The logs should provide some clues as to what is wrong.

-If you still can't get it working, post on the [Recalbox forum] and I will try to help.
+If you still can't get it working, post on the [Recalbox forum][recalbox-forum-commproj] and I will try to help.
 Please paste your config file and debug log file on [pastebin][pastebin] and provide a link when reporting issues.

 ---